 Human Rights – wait, what?

 Another aspect which can’t be ignored is that the fast fashion industry also disregards human rights, especially in developing countries.
-Licenses like the GOTS Certificate or BSCI core labor rights make sure that factories treat their workers right and look after their safety.
+Licenses like the GOTS Certificate or BSCI core labour rights make sure that factories treat their workers right and look after their safety.
 Nonetheless, in 2013, the Rana Plaza factory in Bangladesh collapsed, killing 1338 people and injuring another 2500.
 The factory mostly produced clothes for big western fast fashion brands that didn’t follow any guidelines of the accreditations.
 It gets clear that a big part of our population is suffering from the fast fashion business and that is definitely a big reason why people need to stop supporting fast fashion brands.
 I mean, if you don’t care about the climate, then at least think about all the people who suffer from bad working conditions and bad chemicals.
 It seriously breaks my heart.